July 28, 1991: ‘El Presidente’ Dennis Martínez is ‘el perfecto’ at Dodger Stadium

 The catcher added, “We had a game plan, and we went out and did it.
 You give the credit to Dennis.
 He’s the guy who had to throw the pitches.
 I’m just the guy who’s catching them and helping him.”17 Other Expos said, however, that Hassey was being too modest.18

-“I thank God for this game that He gave me late in my career,” said Martinez.22 As it turned out, the veteran remained active through the 1998 season, when he turned 44.
+“I thank God for this game that He gave me late in my career,” said Martínez.22 As it turned out, the veteran remained active through the 1998 season, when he turned 44.
 He threw eight more shutouts, including two of his six career two-hitters (he also had a one-hitter in 1985).
-He amassed 245 regular-season victories in the majors, still the record for Latin American hurlers as of early 2017, but win number 174 was his finest hour.
+He amassed 245 regular-season victories in the majors, which remained the record for Latin American hurlers until Bartolo Colón passed it in 2018 – but win number 174 was his finest hour.

 Sources

-In addition to the sources listed in the notes, the author consulted:
+In addition to the sources cited in the notes, another important article consulted by the author was:

 “Perfect Sunday,” Washington (Pennsylvania) Observer-Reporter, July 29, 1991.